Providing affordable student housing since 1932

 Scholarships

 The ICC offers four different scholarships – the MLK scholarship, the Bridge scholarship, the Solidarity Fund scholarship, and the COVID-19 scholarship.
-All scholarship applications are reviewed on a rolling basis until funds are exhausted.
+The MLK scholarship deadline for fall 2025 is September 26th.
+All other scholarship applications are reviewed on a rolling basis until funds are exhausted.
 For more information on eligibility and award amounts, please see the relevant sections below.
+For information on payment plans, see this page.

 Appeals